Mbarara Northern Bypass Road

 The Mbarara Northern Bypass Road is a road that bypasses the northern part of Mbarara City.

 Location

 The road is located in Mbarara City, in the Western Region of Uganda.
 It starts from Makenke in Kakiika Division, across from the Coca-Cola plant, then it continues northwards to Rwebishuri before reaching Nkokonjeru.
 The road will then pass through a valley next to Ruharo hill.
 After crossing River Rwizi, the bypass ends at Katatumba Resort along Kabale road.
 The road covers about 14.5 km in length.
-The geographical coordinates of the bypass road are 0°34'53.0"S, 30°39'30.0"E (Latitude:-0.581389; Longitude:30.658333).

 Overview

 The road was developed and constructed to decongest the central business district of Mbarara City, by providing an alternative route for large cargo trucks destined for Tanzania, Rwanda, Burundi, or the Democratic Republic of the Congo.
 The construction of this road was launched by President Yoweri Museveni on 1 March 2015.
 Original commissioning of the completed road was planned for April 2017, but additional work of 0.9 km, required a contract extension.